 Roux drove more than 300km from his farm in Victoria West for practices and matches.
-Piet Visagie, Piet van Deventer and Joggie Viljoen travelled from Ammasol mine while others travled form Kuruman.
+Piet Visagie, Piet van Deventer and Joggie Viljoen travelled from Ammasol mine while others travled from Kuruman.

-Ian Kirkpatrick the coach recalls, “We had only 17 players who were Currie Cup standard”.
+Coach, Ian Kirkpatrick recalls, “We had only 17 players who were Currie Cup standard”.
 Kirkpatrick an ex-Springboks centre is often hailed as the mastermind of the heroic Griquas win, but dismisses it today, according to Archie Henderon.

 Both Kirkpatrick and Mannetjies Roux recall that there wasn’t much of a gameplan for the day.

-Mannetjies had the following on this issue: “I am often asked what was the team’s gameplan, but it was rarther the appraoch to the game and the attitude of the players that counrted.”
+Mannetjies had the following on this issue: “I am often asked what was the team’s gameplan, but it was rarther the appraoch to the game and the attitude of the players that counted.”

 Kirkpartick said: “Game plans are all very well but you must be able to score tries.
 We slowly built up a team that could score tries.”